-University of Rochester - Real Haunted Place
+University of Rochester - Rochester NY Real Haunt

 The Rush Rhees Library at the University of Rochester was built in the late 1920s and named for the school’s third president, Benjamin Rush Rhees.
 During construction a workmen fell down the elevator shaft, losing his life in the process.
 His spirit is said to still haunt the library’s stacks.